 This article has thoroughly covered significant areas relating to iPhone backup recovery, and as a user, you should be on the limelight on this by now.
-As aforementioned, there are a couple of ways you can maneuver when you forget the password to unlock iPhone backup.
+As aforementioned, there are a couple of ways you can maneuver when you forget the password to restore iPhone backup.
 Some could prove tedious and largely ineffective while others are a sure fix.
 Just like in any other scenario, users would often choose to go a trusted, tested and reliable tool in a bid to save time and ensure the safety of their devices.
-Passfab is such a fantastic device that can fix your iPhone backup issues faster and safer than you ever thought.
+PassFab iPhone Backup Unlocker is such a fantastic device that can fix your iPhone backup password issues faster and safer than you ever thought.
 Just download this tool and get ready to pull a trigger to the constantly disturbing backup problems.

 Product-related questions?
 Speak directly to our Support Team >>